Pulsed dye laser treatment: 8 things to be aware of if you’re considering this treatment

 7. There might be some swelling and scabbing too

-Swelling can sometimes occur after pulsed dye laser treatment, particularly if you’ve had treatment around the eye area.
+Swelling can sometimes occur after pulsed dye laser treatment, particularly if you’ve had the laser treatment around the eye area.
 This should resolve fairly quickly, and an ice pack might help.
 Some people may develop scabbing over the treated area too.

 8. There are certain risks to be aware of